 Thursday, October 29, 2020

-CBFE: Student Learning Objectives
+CBFE: Student Personal Learning Objectives

-By the end of the first week of fieldwork, students are expected to come up with Student Learning Objectives in collaboration with their fieldwork educator(s).
-Student Learning Objectives are intended to be additional or augmentative learning to the fieldwork educator’s placement expectations.
+By the end of the first week of fieldwork, students are expected to come up with Student Personal Learning Objectives in collaboration with their fieldwork educator(s).
+Student Personal Learning Objectives are intended to be additional or augmentative learning to the fieldwork educator’s placement expectations.

 So, what does this mean for your student/s and for you as the fieldwork educator?